-In our latest blog Brisbane dietitian and RRP Physiotherapy’s nutrition expert, Ally Smith has shared her top tips for managing four (4) common chronic health conditions.
+In our latest blog, RRP Physiotherapy shares their top tips for managing four (4) common chronic health conditions.

 Did you know poor nutrition can have a big impact on health problems you may be experiencing such as digestion issues, skin disorders, and even chronic conditions?

-When patients come to see Ally about their diet and nutrition, many are worried about being placed on restrictive diets and being miserable during the process.
+When patients seek advise about their diet and nutrition, many are worried about being placed on restrictive diets and being miserable during the process.

 But it doesn’t have to be that way!

-In this blog Ally reveals her nutrition tips for helping to successfully manage:
+In this blog, we reveal nutrition tips for helping to successfully manage:

 - Type 2 Diabetes,

 Before we explore the recommendations, it’s important to understand how important good nutrition is for every one of us.